Grange auto insurance: Our thoughts

 We were very impressed with the accessibility of Grange's claims service.
 Besides contacting your own insurance agent, you can file a claim online, over the phone or inperson at one of Grange's local claims centers.
 The direct phone numbers and email addresses of every person in Grange's claims department are all available online, so you'll likely be able to get your claims-related issues addressed promptly without navigating a complex phone menu.
 Additionally, the Grange website has a lot of detail about what to expect from them during the claims process and how to ensure the process goes smoothly.

-Grange's prices for car insurance were slightly more expensive than at competing top insurers.
-We found that rates at Grange were about 7% above average across four driver profiles.
+Grange's prices for car insurance were slightly more expensive than at competing top insurers — rates at Grange were about 7% above average across four driver profiles.
 However, we also determined that single drivers may find below-average prices for coverage: Grange's rates were about 10% cheaper than average.

 Grange Insurance is available in 13 states, mostly in the Midwest: Georgia, Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Ohio, Pennsylvania, South Carolina, Tennessee, Virginia and Wisconsin.